MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgeaddstream.md

 ## -description

 The AcxStreamBridgeAddStream function adds an existing ACXSTREAM to an existing ACXSTREAMBRIDGE.
-(DocsTeam - need link to ACX Object Summary topics)
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Bridge

-An [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic) is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+An *ACXSTREAMBRIDGE* object is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
 This object is only used in a multi-circuit (audio composite) scenario.

 ### -param Stream

-An [ACXSTREAM Object]() (DocsTeam - need link to ACX Object Summary topic).
+An ACXSTREAM object represents an audio stream created by a circuit.
+The stream is composed of a list of elements created based on the parent circuit’s elements.

 ## -returns